euri10/pth_utils/README.md

   --help  Show this message and exit.

 Commands:
   checker         Builds a list of snatched MP3s that have a FLAC.
-You can set up
+You can set
-           notifications for artists where there is NO FLAC and you snatched the MP3 grabber  Grabs an entire artist discography or a collage given filters similar  Fetch similar artists from Last.fm and fills pth
+                  up notifications for artists where there is NO FLAC and you snatched the MP3 collage_notify  Filter collages and subscribe to them grabber         Grabs an entire artist discography or a collage given filters similar         Fetch similar artists from Last.fm and fills pth

 ```

 **Ideas**